sutormin94/Gyrase_Topo-Seq/README.md

 ######################

+# Additional scripts

+Further scripts are not included into the main straightforward pipeline and requires additional data:
+1. Genome annotation
+2. Transcription data
+3. GC% track for genome of interest
+4. Binding sites of NAPs (Fis, IHF, H-NS, MatP, etc.)
+5. Annotation of special regions (BIME-1s, BIME-2s)
+6. Annotation of TAD borders
+7. VCF file with mutations

+For *E. coli DY330* MuSGS all the additional files required are stored in **Additional_genome_features** folder.

+## GCSs_transcription_score_GC_distributions_throughout_genome.py

+The script takes sets of trusted GCSs and analyzes the distribution of GCSs throughout the genome.
+Also it plots the distribution of other values such as score, GC% and transcription.

+**Requirements:** python 3

+**Input:** TAB files with trusted GCSs, WIG genome score file, WIG genome GC file, TAB file with transcription data

+**Output:** Plot with all the values examined distributed throughout the genome: GCSs number, score, GC, transcription level

+######################

 ## Genome_intervals_analysis.py

-The script analyzes sets of genome intervals (transcription units - TUs, BIMEs-1, BIMEs-2, IHF sites, Fis sites, H-NS sites, MatP sites, etc.) for the enrichment of GCSs (binomial test), compares their N3E and score with mean GCSs N3E and score (t-test), compares intervals mean score with genome mean score (t-test).
+The script analyzes sets of genome intervals (transcription units - TUs, BIME-1s, BIME-2s, IHF sites, Fis sites, H-NS sites, MatP sites, etc.) for the enrichment of GCSs (binomial test), compares their N3E and score with mean GCSs N3E and score (t-test), compares intervals mean score with genome mean score (t-test).